sleepymalc/pbb.wtf/content/posts/BertrandParadox/index.md

 So in this case, the answer should be the same concerning translation (since we should be able to move our circle in the space) and scale (we can scale the circle in the space) invariant.
 Indeed, in one of his works, he concluded that the [radial points method](#third-attempt-random-radial-points) is the correct one to model this since it equipped with *translational* and also *scale* invariant.[^6]

 [^5]: Who wrote the book [Probability Theory-The Logic of Science](https://bayes.wustl.edu/etj/prob/book.pdf).
-[^6]: He basically argued that the radius points method has translational and scale invariant by a geometric argument, which is fine.
+[^6]: He argued that the radius points method has translational and scale invariant by a geometric argument, which is fine.

 But the truth is the idea of maximum ignorance which induces *scale* and *translation* invariant can still yield another answer since it still depends on the underlying procedure of random selection that one uses.
 In particular, Alon Droy shows that each of the solutions can be derived using rotational, scaling, and translational invariance, hence the maximum ignorance principle is just as subject to interpretation as the principle of indifference itself.